 Recruiters have a lot of CVs to read through.
 This is why you’ll often hear that they only spend a few seconds looking at each one.
-The opening line of your personal statement is what needs to hook them in.
+The opening line of your CV personal profile is what needs to hook them in.
 It needs to persuade them to read on and invest their time.
 This is why it’s important to get straight to the point.
 Who are you?

 Here are some examples of effective opening lines: